Annual Assessment (Academic)

 • Program directors create annual plans for courses related to the one or two PLOs to assess based on the PLO assessment calendar based on the curriculum map, including identifying the assignments and artifacts that will be used to conduct the assessment.

-• Department chairs populate activities for the upcoming academic year with the reviewed and confirmed next steps from the prior A-PART, including prioritized activities in the college-wide operational plan.
+• Department chairs populate activities for the upcoming academic year with the reviewed and confirmed next steps from the prior A-PART, including prioritized activities in the college-wide Strategic Plan (SP) and Academic Implementation Plan (AIP)

 October - April